MuchiniGun/js30/README.md

 Day 4 : Very good, got more comfortable with working with array, objects and data and worked with some basic data algorithms such as sorting and reducing
 Day 5 : Really good and positive excercise.
 Excited to implement what I've learnt in some of my public sites !
 Day 6 : Done, another great day.
 It's getting really interestin.
+Day 7 : Done, more practice and learning more JS array methods that make life so simple